 Legislation authorizing direct reimbursement to nurse practitioners for Medicare services became effective January 1, 1998.
 Since that time, nurse practitioners have been providing and receiving payment for care to Medicare patients as Part B providers.
 Nurse practitioners are authorized to furnish, order and refer for services under their provider numbers.
 Daily practice includes: assessment; ordering, performing, supervising and interpreting diagnostic and laboratory tests; making diagnoses; initiating and managing treatment including prescribing medication and non-pharmacologic treatments; coordinating care; counseling; and educating patients and their families and communities.
 Additionally, in the 116th Congress, nurse practitioners were authorized to order, certify, and recertify home health care plans of care.

-Despite their ability to provide and bill for services rendered in all of these areas, as well as serve as attending providers and recertify Medicare patients’ eligibility for hospice care, NPs are still unable to provide the initial certification of patients for hospice care.
-Instead, they must find a physician to certify eligibility at an additional cost.
-A language change or an expanded interpretation of the word “physician” is needed in Part A, Section 1814, of the Medicare law in order for hospice programs to accept initial certifications from NPs.
+Despite NPs’ ability to provide and bill for services rendered in all of these areas, as well as being defined as a hospice attending physician in the Social Security Act and authorized to perform required hospice face-to-face assessments, they are still not authorized to certify patients eligibility for hospice care.
+Instead, they must find a physician to certify eligibility which incurs an additional cost and delays timely access to patient care in the hospice setting.
+A statutory change is needed in Part A, Section 1814, of the Social Security Act in order for hospice programs to accept certifications from nurse practitioners.

-The American Association of Nurse Practitioners (AANP) urges members of Congress to remedy this problem and improve Medicare beneficiaries’ access to hospice care by enacting legislation that will clearly authorize NPs to provide the initial certification of patients for hospice care, in addition to their current ability to recertify patients and serve as attending providers.
+The American Association of Nurse Practitioners (AANP) urges Members of Congress to improve Medicare beneficiaries’ access to hospice care by enacting legislation that will authorize nurse practitioners to provide certification of patients for hospice care.

 For additional information, please contact the AANP Government Affairs Office at 703-740-2529 or email@example.com.